(Or how I learned to stop worrying and love a spreadsheet.)

 White Rabbit is my love letter to fairytales and to role-playing games.
 I hope it’s enjoyable to play and to watch.
 Good luck everyone on making your playsets!
 Thanks for reading, and happy Weaving!

-Victoria Smith is a Midwestern college student who loves reading, writing, and RPGs.
+Victoria Smith (Nevephonix in the Discord) is a Midwestern college student who loves reading, writing, and RPGs.
 She's passionate about both arts and sciences!